ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 work in non-interactive (or even distributed) environments where we simply don't have access to the simulation object and so would like to write our output to disk.
-These recorded outputs (i.e. results) are referred to in vivarium as **observations** and it is the job of so-called **observers** to register them to the simulation.
+These recorded outputs (i.e. results) are referred to in vivarium as **observations** and it is the job of **observers** to register them to the simulation.
 :class:`Observers <vivarium.framework.results.observer.Observer>` are vivarium
 :class:`components <vivarium.component.Component>` that are created by the user and added to the simulation via the model specification.